rubengc/AutomatorWP/readme.md

 **Developer-friendly:**
 AutomatorWP is extremely flexible with plenty of hooks to add custom features and functionalities.

-## Built for novices ##
+## Create automations easily ##

-AutomatorWP includes a powerful editor that anyone can learn to use in no time!
+AutomatorWP includes an easy-to-use editor that you will quickly familiarize yourself with!
 See it in action:

 ![Powerful editor that anyone can learn to use in no time.](https://ps.w.org/automatorwp/assets/screenshot-1.gif "Powerful editor that anyone can learn to use in no time.")